 Fire Science/First Responder Metropolitan Education District, Silicon Valley CTE Center, Santa Clara County Katherine Tseng, Board President; Alyssa Lynch, Superintendent; Alecia Myers-Kelley, Director of Programs and Student Services; Phil Gonzalez and Oscar Tovar Fire Science/First Responder Instructors The Fire Science/First Responder program was established after the 9/11 attacks and a reduced interest in firefighting programs.
-The program emphasizes biological and chemical hazards, safety issues, the science behind fire behavior, direct work with fire professionals, wildland fire-fighting, resource management, urban planning and firefighting, the use of fire safety equipment and other industry standards.
+The program emphasizes biological and chemical hazards, safety issues, the science behind fire behavior, direct work with fire professionals, wildland firefighting, resource management, urban planning and firefighting, the use of fire safety equipment and other industry standards.
+Signs of the program's success are students obtaining college degrees and employment in the field, articulation with local colleges, win-win partnerships with local fire departments and mentoring of regional occupational programs to replicate what this Silicon Valley program created.
 Civic Education through Partnership and Collaboration Includes comprehensive strategies to engage students in the democratic process; collaborations with civic organizations to advance civic education and/or programs; and opportunities for hands-on civic engagement experiences.
 MULTI-LEVEL/DISTRICTWIDE

 Civics Leadership, A Connected Learning Program Simi Valley USD, Ventura County Robert LaBelle, Board President; Jason Peplinski, Superintendent Civics Leadership, a connected learning program of the Simi Valley USD, was birthed in 2012 at Royal High School, then expanded into Sinaloa Middle School and Madera Elementary School in fall 2016.
 Civics Leadership takes K-12 students on a strategic continuum of learning about the ideals of American democracy and responsible leadership for the purpose of developing better citizens.
 This is accomplished through a targeted elementary curriculum and civics professional development for Madera's teachers, Sinaloa's civics focus classes and comprehensive multi-pronged programs at Royal, including the International Baccalaureate Diploma Programme, Air Force Junior Reserve Officer Training Corps and Ronald Reagan Citizen Scholar Institute.
 The cornerstones of the Civics Leadership program are the successful and thriving partnership with the Ronald Reagan Presidential Library and Museum and the Ronald Reagan Presidential Foundation & Institute, and our amazing educators.
-All three schools were honored this year as Civic Learning Award recipients..
 Closing the Opportunity Gap through LCAP Implementation Includes the display of successful models, techniques and supporting data focused on programs that help narrow and close the academic achievement gap for underperforming student groups that have been prioritized in the budgeting process and included in the LCAP.
+A CATEGORY SPONSOR:

-CATEGORY SPONSOR: CSBA Premier Business Affiliates, \$1,000 award MULTI-LEVEL/DISTRICTWIDE
+CSBA Premier Business Affiliates, \$1,000 award MULTI-LEVEL/DISTRICTWIDE

 Clovis Unified School District Transition Program Clovis USD, Fresno County Christopher Casado, Board President; Eimear O'Farrell, Superintendent; Chrissy Prandini Wilken, Danny Munster, Oracio Moreno, Thea Tan, Kevin Miller, Greg Connor and Ryan Gutierrez, Transition Coordinators The Clovis USD Transition Program supports historically under-resourced and underachieving student groups.
-The LCAP process enabled this program to evolve since with the input of parents, students, staff and community partners, who recognized the students' struggles during the transition between elementary, intermediate and high school.
+The LCAP process enabled this program to evolve with the input of parents, students, staff and community partners, who recognized the students' struggles during the transition between elementary, intermediate and high school.
 They sought to increase the overall success of these students, avoid drop-outs and/or chronic absenteeism, improve home-to-school communication and connections, and increase graduation rates.
 This program has evolved to include trauma-informed practices, academic support and social-emotional support for students, families and staff.